vertigo-dk/VardeWaves/README.md

 Introduction
 ------------
-Code is written with openFrameworks (openframeworks.cc).
-And is used to create the visual content for a installation based on Poles based on RGBW LED-strips.
+Code is written with openFrameworks (openframeworks.cc) and is used to create the visual content for a installation based on Poles based on RGBW LED-strips.

 Licence
 -------